Pakistan and the United Nations: Pakistan in UN Agencies

-Pakistan participates in all of the UN’s specialized agencies.
+Pakistan participates in all of the UN's specialized agencies to reduce poverty, emergency response, and climate resilience.
 These include:

-United Nations Development program (UNDP), the World Food Programme (WFP), the World Health Organization (WHO), the United Nations International Children’s Emergency Fund (UNICEF), the United Nations Educational, Scientific and Cultural Organization (UNESCO), UN International Fund for Agricultural Development (IFAD), the United Nations High Commission for refugees (UNHCR), and UN Habitat.
+United Nations Development program (UNDP), the World Food Programme (WFP), the World Health Organization (WHO), the United Nations International Children's Emergency Fund (UNICEF), the United Nations Educational, Scientific and Cultural Organization (UNESCO), UN International Fund for Agricultural Development (IFAD), the United Nations High Commission for refugees (UNHCR), and UN Habitat.

 Peacekeeping

 The Pakistani military has played a key role in the UN's peacekeeping programme in different parts of the world, most prominently in Somalia, Sierra Leone, Bosnia, Congo and Liberia.
 The first time that Pakistani troops participated in a UN peacekeeping mission was in Congo in 1960.
-Pakistani troops have served in 23 countries so far, in a total of 41 UN peacekeeping missions.
-141 Pakistani soldiers have been martyred whilst partaking in peacekeeping missions.
+Pakistani troops have served in 29 countries so far, in a total of 46 UN peacekeeping missions.
+168 Pakistani soldiers have been martyred whilst partaking in peacekeeping missions.
 As of 2009, Pakistan stood as the largest contributor of troops to United Nations peacekeeping missions in the world, and was followed by Bangladesh and India.